 - Hostelworld – very easy to use, and has probably the largest database of places to stay.
 Pay attention to their comprehensive rating system, and you can tailor it to your priorities – whether you want safety over partying or vice versa.
-However, they usually have a booking fee of a couple of pounds.
-They do sometimes have a period where they get rid of the booking fee for a limited time though, so look out for that.

 - Trip Advisor – another classic website which can be incredibly useful, especially where there are few reviews on one of the booking websites.
 Cross checking the impression you’ve got from a booking website can be helpful if you’re unsure about somewhere.